WWW.MINYA.IT

 Rome, May 2016

-“GAPscape – STATE OF ART – ITALIA” expresses the flair of the original and contemporary artist Minya Mikic, providing a dynamic, positive idea of Italy as a forge for talents, a land of ingenuity and passionate professionals.
+“GAPscape – STATE OF ART – ITALIA” expresses the flair of the original and contemporary artist Minya, providing a dynamic, positive idea of Italy as a forge for talents, a land of ingenuity and passionate professionals.
 For this reason, Lazio Region has chosen to support this cultural project, which counts on the precious contribution of Achille Bonito Oliva, its promoter. ...more

 Additionally, Minya chose to portray me - along over thirty others – in his project, adding an element of personal emotion for me.
 In this double role of protagonist and viewer, I observe and appreciate this work of great artistic value and impact.
-Minya Mikic has selected faces of men and women from different professional segments: from art to sports, from show business to politics, from civil engagement to humanitarian effort.
+Minya has selected faces of men and women from different professional segments: from art to sports, from show business to politics, from civil engagement to humanitarian effort.
 The author defines these men and women as “ambassadors of made Italy”, valued national and international assets.
 Figures from many different Italian cities, all joined together in the representation of the “body” and “soul” of our Country.
-Mikic has succeeded in immortalizing a heritage of places and people who have now become a common heritage.
+Minya has succeeded in immortalizing a heritage of places and people who have now become a common heritage.
 This is clearly an innovative, modern, vibrant project, a project that stands out from many others.

 Giovanni Malagò